 Unlike other CRM systems, HoneyBook keeps everything about my client in a central dashboard.
 Another differentiating factor is the easy-to-use app that enables me to manage clients while on the go.
 HoneyBook even alerts me when a payment is received, which is like music to my ears (cha-ching!).

 Using tools like HoneyBook gives me a sense of confidence that my systems will run smoothly.
 For your brand, you want to use tools that provide the same peace of mind, so you can focus on doing things you love in your business and personal life.

 Hire an Assistant

 As your responsibilities grow, you will have less time to coordinate administrative tasks.
-Manual tasks that cannot be automated, such as uploading videos to YouTube, monitoring incoming emails and looking for new business opportunities, can be draining and overwhelming.
+Manual tasks that cannot be automated using a client workflow automation software, such as uploading videos to YouTube, monitoring incoming emails and looking for new business opportunities, can be draining and overwhelming.
 However, having an assistant can relieve some of these pressures allowing you to focus on other tasks in your business.
 If you have difficulty deciding what to delegate, think about the tasks you dislike, find frustrating or overwhelming and that take up the most of your time.

 For most entrepreneurs, the hardest part is knowing when to let go and, most importantly, trusting who to hire to get the job done correctly.
 One way to minimize mistakes when building a team is to have your processes written down before you hire (remember what we talked about).
 That way, when your team members begin taking over those tasks, you can feel confident knowing that completed tasks will be consistent and done to your liking.